How to Build a Good Credit Score with a Credit Card

-Credit cards aren’t all bad.
-If you know how to use them responsibly, they can actually help you build your credit and get a good credit score.
+Credit cards aren’t bad.
+If you know how to use them responsibly, they can help you build your credit and get a good credit score.

 Why Use Credit Cards to Build Credit?